Reindeer Stew Braised with Tröegs Mad Elf AleBy Tröegs Brewing Company

 - Yield6 - 8

-Tröegs Brewing Company's Mad Elf Ale, brewed with cherries, honey and chocolate malts, serves as the perfect backdrop for this rich and hearty stew.
+Tröegs Brewing Co.'s Mad Elf Ale, brewed with cherries, honey and chocolate malts, serves as the perfect backdrop for this rich and hearty reindeer stew.

 - 2 pounds reindeer meat cut into cubes (venison, antelope or rudolph is fine too)